Washing and caring for your fabric and handmade clothes

 Ironing –

-not iron, plenty of steam and an extra spritz from the water bottle
+hot iron, plenty of steam and an extra spritz from the water bottle to help to remove creases.

 What’s normal?